-Your foreman and team will be able to take more pride in their work if they can complete it without hours of frustration.
-It’s important to provide them with the right tools to do the job.
+Your foreman and team will take more pride in their work if they can complete it without hours of frustration.
+It’s essential to provide them with the right tools to do the job.

-A bigger investment now into the right tools can save you money, time, and frustration in the long run.
+More extensive investment into the right tools can save you money, time, and frustration in the long run.

-Investing in construction technology and software programs to improve your project management abilities can be great for business as it helps your company build a stronger more reputable brand, not to mention all the ways how it improves employee morale.
+Investing in construction technology and software programs to improve your project management abilities can be great for business.
+It helps your company build a stronger, more reputable brand, not to mention how it improves employee morale.

 2. Keep Them Safe and Content